In our last blog post, we went over why it’s important to ideate from your initial app concept. In this post, we’ll show how to ideate.

 6) Think Lean

-Ideate using a short feedback loop: generate ideas quickly, prove them quickly, repeat.
+Ideate using a short feedback loop: generate ideas quickly, prove or disprove them quickly, use what you learn to repeat.
 Distribute your 10 best ideas among the members of your brainstorm group, with instructions to test them based on defined criteria.
 For example:

 - Find 5 people complaining online about the problem that your idea solves

-- Find 3-5 apps already in the App Store that serve a similar (but inferior) purpose
+- Find any apps already in the App Store that serve a similar purpose; then improve on them

 Separate the winners and losers, and repeat until you have your minimum number of ideas.